alexeyinkin/dart-model-fetch/model_fetch/README.md

-A lazy load BLoC wrapper for your data source.
+A lazy load wrapper for your data source.

 TODO: Rename *Bloc to *Loader.